Iforgotmybrain/Basic-Text-Game/README.md

 # About This Project
-This version of the game is decrepit and has been abandoned in favor of a Twine version, which you can find here: https://github.com/Iforgotmybrain/Tales-from-the-Road-Twine-Version
+This version of the game is decrepit and has been abandoned in favor of a much more user friendly Twine version, which you can find here: https://github.com/Iforgotmybrain/Tales-from-the-Road-Twine-Version